ZwickyTransientFacility/scope-ml/doc/usage.md

 ```
 A path to the training set may be provided as input to this method or taken from `config.yaml` (`training: dataset:`).

+If `--save` is specified during training, an HDF5 file of the model's layers and weights will be saved.
+This file can be directly used for inferencing.

 ## Running inference